Shawn11220/Shawn11220/README.md

 # « About Me:
--Currently working on web dev for MATHONGO.<br>
+-Worked with MATHONGO for web operations.<br>
 -Looking to collaborate with experienced techies.<br>
 -Looking for helping and growth.<br>
 -Im currently learning app dev.<br>